roysaw77/warship/README.md

 10. The ship can perform a shoot(x,y) action (keeping in mind that different ships have different shooting patterns).
 This action will exterminate any ship in the location (shipPositionX + x, shipPositionY + y).
 Make sure that the ships will not shoot at (0,0).
 A ship must not commit suicide.
-11. The ship can perform a destroy(x,y) action (keeping in mind that different ships have different shooting and destroy patterns).
-This action will exterminate any ship, by stepping on it, in the location (shipPositionX + x, shipPositionY + y).
-Make sure that the ships will not shoot at (0,0).
-A ship must not commit suicide.
+A ship must not shoot any team members.
-12. Each ship has a type (which determines the ship’s strategy) and a name.
+11. Each ship has a type (which determines the ship’s strategy) and a name.
 The simulator will be started with a number of ships in different positions, and it will display the actions of ships until the simulation time is up (number of iterations) or until one ship remains, whichever comes first.
-8. All ships’ objects should inherit from a base abstract class called Ship.
-This Ship class is to be inherited by 4 basic abstract subclasses, namely MovingShip, ShootingShip, SeeingRobot and RamShip.
+12. All ships’ objects should inherit from a base abstract class called Ship.
+This Ship class is to be inherited by 4 basic abstract subclasses, namely MovingShip (move function), ShootingShip (shoot function), SeeingRobot (see function) and RamShip (stepping function).
 These 4 classes should not have any overlapping public member functions (methods) and data members.
 All ships’ types mentioned below must be inherited (multiple inheritance) from these 4 classes depending on their capacity to look, shoot, move or destroying on other ships.

-9. The initial ship types are defined as follows:
+13. The initial ship types are defined as follows:
 Battleship: In each turn, this Battleship looks at its current position and decides on a move.
 Then moves (once) and shoots (2 times) at random positions.
 This sequence is repeated for each turn.
 The maximum city block distance of firing